Telarus: International expansion

 Australia - In August 2018 Telarus launched its brand in Australia under the name "Tradewinds Technology Brokerage".
-In so doing it became the first American Technology Solutions Brokerage to launch the indirect sales model in Australia.
 Tradewinds is run by Sydney native, Tony Heywood.

 Canada - In July 2019 Telarus announced it had expanded into Canada with Brian Ochab as its Regional Vice President.
 In January 2022, Telarus hired Matt Heron to take over the role of RVP of Canada, after working as a channel manager for six years at Calgary-based Shaw Communications.

 Europe - In October 2019, Telarus expanded into the U.K. with the hire of Greg McVey as its Regional Vice President.
 The official launch of the U.K., and consequently Europe, took place on 18 April 2020.
 In March 2021, Telarus tapped London-native Paul Harris with the role of RVP of EMEA (Europe, Middle East, and Africa).
 Harris came to Telarus after 2 years at CDW UK, a provider of technology products and services for business, government and education entities in Europe.

-Media and awards

-Members of the Telecom Association voted Telarus the best master agent in 2017, 2015, 2012, 2011, 2010, 2009, and 2008.